I was 19 when I found out I was pregnant, still a child myself- not that you could have told me that then.

 The pregnancy wasn’t kind to me.
 I spent every waking moment sick, unable to keep down any genera of food.
-I was young and had no idea how to care for my pregnant body, it was difficult to continue my normal active lifestyle.
+I was young and had no idea how to care for my pregnant body; it was challenging to continue my healthy, active lifestyle.
 Regardless, I was excited about the baby and planned for his/her arrival like any expectant mother would.

 What a gift.

-It was an extra special time, my brother’s wife had announced that they were also expecting their first child- our children would be born two months apart.
+It was a special time; my brother’s wife had announced that they were also expecting their first child- our children would be born two months apart.
 We couldn’t wait.
 My family was overjoyed.

-I imagine that cows, chickens, pigs, horses, birds, deer, racoons, squirrels, and any animal that creates life, brings it into this world, would feel the same if they lost a child.
+I imagine that cows, chickens, pigs, horses, birds, deer, raccoons, squirrels, and any animal that creates life, bring it into this world, would feel the same if they lost a child.
 I imagine that their grief is as painful as mine.
 And like me, I doubt that these mothers ever forget their children no matter how many years pass.